i3-Market-V2-Public-Repository/SP5-I4MDM-rating-component/README.md

 ```
 4) The rating backend is running on http://localhost:3001
 5) The OAS documentation can be accessed [here](http://localhost:3001/api-docs/)

+### Confiruring the .env file
+MONGO_URL = The connection string to the local mongodb instance
+MONGO_PORT = The port mongoDB runs on, MUST match the one in MONGO_URL
+MONGO_USER = Your mongoDB user name, MUST match the one in MONGO_URL
+MONGO_PASSWORD = Your mongoDB user password, MUST match the one in MONGO_URL
+OIDC_URL = The url of the OIDC used for user authentication
+NOTIFICATION_URL = The url of the notification manager (Optional, not able to post notifications)
+AGREEMENT_URL = The url of the SC Manager (Optional, not able to retrieve agreements)
+JWKS_PATH = The JWKS path in the OIDC, usually "/oidc/jwks"
+BACKEND_PORT = The port this serviice runs on the host machine
+DEBUG = TRUE ONLY include this to test rating/delete and questions/update which are disabled by default

 ## Credits
 George Benos (gbenos@telesto.gr)\